NoahTheCat/Autosampler/README.md

 I'm sorry.
 The code in this repo is hideous.
 It was primarily written on the couch by a sleep deprived parent during nap-time.
-If you want to improve it, please do!
+If you want to improve it, please do.

 ## Description
 Code for a Particle Argon/Boron, basic design files, BOM, etc. to build the autosampler